 Japanese Screen Painting

 To be honest, I generally don’t find Japanese screens to by all that exciting.
 This one with its extreme simplicity struck me.
-The delicate touch with the mountains draw attention to the gracefulness of the bird.
+The delicate touch with the mountains draws attention to the gracefulness of the bird.
 Loved it.
 Learn more about this artwork.

 Dream of the Shepherd